-Private Samuel Cassidy (14207764) served in 7th Battalion King's Own Scottish Borderers during World War Two.
+Private Samuel Cassidy (14207764) served in 7th Battalion King's Own Scottish Borderers during the Second World War.
 Born on 12th April 1920, he was the son of an Irish father and a Scottish mother.

-Samuel lived in the Shankill area of Belfast, Co.
-Antrim with older sisters Sarah “Sallie” Cassidy and Jean Cassidy, and a younger brother Charles Cassidy.
-On 13th April 1939, he married Mary Young at Holy Trinity Church, Clifton Street, Belfast, Co.
-Antrim.
-The couple moved to Sarehole Road, Hall Green, Birmingham where Samuel worked in a munitions factory.
+Samuel lived in the Shankill area of Belfast with older sisters Sarah “Sallie” Cassidy and Jean Cassidy, and a younger brother Charles Cassidy.
+On 13th April 1939, he married Mary Young at Holy Trinity Church, Clifton Street, Belfast.
+The couple moved to Sarehole Road, Hall Green, Birmingham, Warwickshire, England where Samuel worked in a munitions factory.

 On 26th February 1942, he enlisted in the Territorial Army in Birmingham.
 His records show him to be just under 6′ tall and weighing 161 lbs.
 He had a fiery Irish temper.
 On 22nd March 1942, he joined No. 10 Infantry Training Centre, then joining 7th Battalion King’s Own Scottish Borderers on 3rd August 1942.
 There, he completed training as a glider-borne soldier.

 With Samuel at war, pregnant Mary returned back to the Shankill Road, Belfast where a daughter Elizabeth Cassidy was born on 26th October 1942.
 Days earlier, on 22nd October 1942, Samuel received a promotion to Corporal but reverted to Private on 19th August 1943.
 This may have been due to 2 instances of going Absent Without Leave.
 Often, the trouble of getting around in wartime Britain lead to soldiers not being able to return to base.
 In 1943, Samuel wrote to his sister Sallie to tell her of one such instance.